h0st1le/xtify-python/README.md

 =============

 As of version 0.1 only the Xtify Push API 2.0 is implemented.
-Mostly because it was the only one I needed, at least for now...
+Mostly because it was the only one I needed, at least for now....

+Currently Available Classes:
+PushNotification, PushContent, PushAction, PushRichContent

 Usage Examples
 ==============